bradshawsguide/website/src/content/2-routes/24-london-bridge-to-brighton/route.md

 (station: new-cross)

+From this station the line passes through cuttings that exclude all view of the country; the passengers, however, cannot fail to admire the ingenuity with which the declivities on each side have been converted into flower and kitchen gardens.
+Emerging from this cutting a wide and extensive prospect of undulating ground is opened on both sides.
+To the east appears a succession of gardens; to the west, a glimpse of the cemetery at Nunhead is obtained.
+Sydenham and Norwood appear next in succession, studded with white villas, and on every side a range of wooded and picturesque scenery is unfolded to the view.

 (station: forest-hill)

 To the left lies the village of Sydenham, celebrated for its beauty and salubrity, and shortly after we reach the station at